5 Homeowner Strategies For A Warm Home This Winter

 Even on a cold winter’s day, the sun still provides free heat to your home.
 Maximize this by openings windows in the morning.
 Close shutters, curtains, and blinds at night to keep that heat from escaping.

-If you have ceiling fans in your home, don’t make the mistake thinking they are just for summer use.
-You could be using them to keep your home more cozy this winter.
+If you have ceiling fans in your home, don’t make the mistake of thinking they are just for summer use.
+You could be using them to keep your home cozy this winter.
 In the summer, fans circulate hot air up and away from the family, but you can use your fan in the winter, too.
-Switch the direction of your fan’s blades to push hot air down towards common areas by locating the reversal switch on the side of your fan.
+Switch the direction of your fan’s blades to push hot air down toward common areas by locating the reversal switch on the side of your fan.
 This simple tip could really help bring the warmth down, especially if you have high or vaulted ceilings where heat is getting trapped.